Parc de la Creueta del Coll

-Parc de la Creueta del Coll (/ca/, 'Park of the Corner of the Hill') is a park in the Gràcia and Horta districts of Barcelona, Catalonia, Spain.
-The park was created from an abandoned quarry as part of the nou urbanisme developments during the 1992 Summer Olympics by architects Martorell, Bohigas and Mackay.
+Parc de la Creueta del Coll (/ca/, 'Park of the Little Cross on the Pass') is a park in the Gràcia and Horta districts of Barcelona, Catalonia, Spain.
+The park was created from an abandoned quarry as part of the nou urbanisme (new urban planning) developments during the 1992 Summer Olympics by architects Martorell, Bohigas and Mackay.

-The park contains the sculpture Elogi de l'Aigua, by Basque sculptor Eduardo Chillida, a massive concrete claw suspended by steel cables above a flooded quarry.
+The park contains the sculpture Elogi de l'Aigua ('In Praise of Water', 1987), by Basque sculptor Eduardo Chillida, a massive, reinforced concrete claw suspended by steel cables above a shallow pool built in the former quarry area.

-Another steel sculpture, Escultura (Totem) by Ellsworth Kelly is near the entrance gate.
+Another sculpture, Tòtem (Totem, 1987) by Ellsworth Kelly is near the entrance gate.